HyperCodec/zisp/README.md

 The contexts are used here to tell the interpreter that these are two separate calls.

+### Comments
+Comments can be added with `//`.
+When a comment character is reached, the interpreter will ignore the rest of the line.

 ## Internal functions
 - `+ arg1 arg2` - adds two numbers together. can also concatenate two strings together